Applying to the Doctoral Program

 |Application Due Date||Interview Dates||Notification of Acceptance will be on or after|

-Emperor’s College seeks candidates who have a commitment to lifelong learning and a passion for the advancement of Oriental medicine with integration of contemporary biomedicine.
+Emperor’s College seeks candidates who have a commitment to lifelong learning and a passion for the advancement of Traditional Asian Medicine with integration of contemporary biomedicine.

 All application materials are weighted equally with no one piece given more importance than another.
 Applications are not considered complete until all materials have been submitted in full.

-To be considered for admission to the doctoral program, please complete the following:
+To be considered for admission please consider the following steps:

-- Official transcripts showing completion of a Master’s degree in Traditional Oriental Medicine is required.
+- Official transcripts showing completion of a Master’s degree in Acupuncture and Oriental Medicine are required.
 Official transcripts from undergraduate colleges may be requested, in special circumstances.

 - Current resume or curriculum vitae.

-- Two letters of recommendation from professional or academic colleagues describing readiness of the applicant to undertake and complete an academic program at the doctoral level and his/her qualities as a health care professional.
+- Two letters of recommendation from professional or academic colleagues describing readiness of the applicants to undertake and complete an academic program at the doctoral level and their qualities as a health care professional.

 - Verification of current clinical license or credentials in state, province or country of residence, or proof that such is actively being sought.